AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 The `CreateTeamCommand` handles several error cases:

-* **Invalid person index** — If any provided index is out of bounds, a `CommandException` is thrown with the message "The person index provided is invalid"
-* **Duplicate team** — If a team with the same name and hackathon already exists, a `CommandException` is thrown with the message "This team already exists in the address book"
 * **Missing parameters** — If required prefixes (team name, hackathon name, or at least one person index) are missing, the parser throws a `ParseException` with usage instructions
+* **Invalid person index** — If any provided index is out of bounds, a `CommandException` is thrown
+* **Duplicate team** — If a team with the same name and hackathon already exists, a `CommandException` is thrown
+* **Person already in team** — If any selected person is already part of a team for the specified hackathon, a `CommandException` is thrown

 #### Design considerations: